 The graphics engine and optimization on Switch 2 🎮

-The development of Pokémon Pokopia posed a technical challenge by combining Game Freak's engine with Koei Tecmo's tools.
+The development of Pokémon Pokopia was a technical challenge, combining Game Freak's engine with Koei Tecmo's tools.
 The Switch 2 architecture was leveraged to achieve an open world without visible loading screens.
 Meanwhile, Nioh 3 uses an improved version of the Katana Engine, with dynamic lighting and more precise physics.
-Team Ninja optimized load times and frame rate to maintain a stable 60 fps on console.
+Team Ninja optimized loading times and frame rates to maintain stable 60 fps on console.

 The secret formula: catching critters and cracking skulls ⚔️

 It seems Koei Tecmo's business plan is simple: if you're not catching pocket monsters in a colorful world, you're tearing apart yokai in feudal Japan.
 And it works.
-While some parents buy the Pokémon game for their kids, they keep Nioh 3 for themselves to de-stress.
-The company's wallet is smiling, though the fingers of Nioh 3 players probably aren't as much. 😅
+While some parents buy the Pokémon game for their kids, they keep Nioh 3 to de-stress.
+The company's portfolio is smiling, though the fingers of Nioh 3 players probably aren't as much. 😅